doganulus/reelay/docs/gs_intro.md

 !!!
 Requirement
     **SYS-REQ-01:** The system shall issue a warning if the entry door is left open at least 5 minutes.

 An important point here is that we can actually check this requirement over the behavior of the robot in such scenarios.
 Perhaps a spoiler but we will use **Reelay** monitors to check but let's finish our requirements first.
 Assume that we also want to give the warning once as multiple warnings for the same occasion may annoy our users.
-This constitutes our third and final requirement expressed as follows:
+This constitutes our second requirement expressed as follows:

 !!!
 Requirement
     **SYS-REQ-02:** The door should be closed before the system issues another warning.
 This should prevent that the warning is issuing several warnings after another, while the door is open.